-In the autumn of 1983 I started the MFA writing program at Columbia.
+In the autumn of 1983 I started in the MFA writing program at Columbia.
 This led to a famous first encounter, at least for me.
 In September I wandered uptown from 116th Street to 120th Street, walked into Teachers College, and met Lucy Calkins for the first time.
 She was a brand-new professor.
 I signed up for Lucy’s first course on the teaching of writing.
 Soon after that I took a position with the TC Reading and Writing Project as a consultant in New York City schools, helping teachers find wiser ways of teaching writing.

 I didn’t realize it then, but more than taking an interesting job, I had embarked on my career.
 I have spent most of my professional life speaking, demonstrating, and writing books about the teaching of writing.
 Recently I ran into a teacher, a man in whose classroom I had worked twenty years earlier.